JoaoLopesF/RemoteDebug/README.md

     First thanks a lot for Igrr for bring to us the Arduino ESP8266 and to Espressif to Arduino ESP32

-    For the logo: thanks to a freepik and pngtree sites for free icons in
+    For the logo: thanks to a freepik and pngtree sites for free icons that have in logo

     Resources: